 What if you could have all your dentistry that you have been putting off for years in the conventional dental office in one or two comfortable visits?
 What if you could finally receive all of the treatment while sleeping- free of fear and pain?

 We specialize in Sedation Dentistry and Sleep Dentistry, treating people with dental phobias and anxieties We offer different types of sedation dentistry.
-These include administering oral sedation, a pill, Nitrous Oxide (laughing gas), and intravenous sedation to deliver a combination of drugs.
+These include administering oral sedation, a pill and Nitrous Oxide (laughing gas).
 All this depends on the needs of the patient.

 In this way the patient and the dentist are comfortable providing and receiving the best possible dental care-safe, and free of stress and pain.
 See our Sedation FAQ page for commonly asked questions about sedation dentistry from our patients.